 The following conditions must exist to be eligible for Non-DoD Schools Program support:

 - Sponsor must be a military service member serving on active duty and stationed overseas on Permanent Change of Station (PCS) orders, or

 A civilian employee of the Department of Defense who is employed on a permanent full time basis, assigned overseas, and is either a citizen or a national of the United States;

 - Sponsors must be authorized to transport dependents* to or from an overseas area at government expense, and

 - Sponsors must be provided an allowance for living quarters in that area.

-- Sponsors must be assigned to a location outside the commuting area of a DoD school.
+- Sponsors must be assigned to and reside in a location outside the commuting area of a DoD school.